fluid-project/infusion-docs/ChangeApplierAPI.md

     </tbody>
 </table>

-The 4 examples presented in the "Examples" column are parallel for the two cases - they respectively match changes occurring in the same parts of the target model, only in the first row they match into the model attached to this component (the same one in which the modelListeners record appears) and in the second row they match into the model attached to another component - one referenced by the [Context Expression](Contexts.md) otherComponent.
+The 4 examples presented in the _"Examples"_ column are parallel for the two cases - they respectively match changes occurring in the same parts of the target model, only in the first row they match into the model attached to this component (the same one in which the `modelListeners` record appears) and in the second row they match into the model attached to another component - one referenced by the [Context Expression](Contexts.md) `otherComponent`.

 #### Model Listener Declaration ####